Preventive Dentistry – Eugene, OR

 Keeping Your Mouth Happy & Healthy

-Preventive care, including both the care we provide and your daily hygiene, will make a significant impact on the long-term health of your teeth.
-At College Hill Dental we like to work with our patients to put them on a path to greater dental health, we have treatments, education, demonstrations, tips, and techniques, which can vastly improve your oral health.
+Preventive dental care, including both the care we provide and your daily hygiene at home, will make a significant impact on the long-term health of your teeth.
+At College Hill Dental, we like to work with our patients to put them on a path to greater dental health, we have treatments, education, demonstrations, tips, and techniques, which can vastly improve your oral health.
 There are steps that you can take whether you are new to teeth or have had them for many years, we provide full family dental care.